 "Music is my first love, the first thing I actually fell in love with" - Mic Assassin.

-Following a 6-month Caribbean holiday which turned into an 8-year hiatus from music, Mic Assassin returns once again to the scene, this time with more hunger, charisma, a fresh sound and vision.
+Following a 6-month Caribbean holiday which turned into an 8-year hiatus from music, Mic Assassin returns once again with more hunger, focus, and renewed vision.

-Musician, Entrepreneur, Director and Lover of life are the words, which most astutely describe our street, savvy South Londoner, Mic Assassin.
-Being disheartened and disillusioned with the politics of the music industry, his time away from music was productively spent setting up entrepreneurial ventures including an independent video production company ‘FWD360’ under which Mic directed & edited over a100 projects for global brands, charities and many grass roots organisations and independent music artists.
+Musician, Entrepreneur, Director, and Lover of life are the words, which most astutely describe this street-savvy South Londoner.
+Being disheartened and disillusioned with the politics of the music industry, his time away from music was productively spent setting up entrepreneurial ventures including a visual production company ‘FWD360’ under which Mic directed & edited over 100 projects for global brands, charities, and many grassroots organisations and independent artists.

 Inspired by the hustle and grind of US / UK Indie labels such as Roc-a-fella, No Limit, So Solid and 57th Dynasty, Mic and his team learned and perfected the art of hand to hand selling moving units of CDs around their Lewisham college campus and outside popular music venues.

-In love with the art of freestyling and eruptive crowd energy Mic entered many "open mic" and Mc Battle competitions eventually being crowned Jump Off’s 2005 UK Street Battle Champion.
+In love with the art of freestyling and eruptive crowd energy, Mic entered many "open mic" and Mc Battle competitions winning many of them and eventually being crowned Jump Off’s 2005 UK Street Battle Champion.
 This journey of gladiatorial words took Mic around the UK and USA where he would cross paths in combat with the likes of Professor Green, Lowkey and Iron Solomon.

-Now, with his renewed focus and love for music making, combining the visual and business skills learned within the 8-year gap period he is funnelling this new artillery into his new music.
+Returning back with renewed focus and love for music-making, combining the visual and business skills learned within the 8-year gap period he is funnelling this new artillery into his new music.

 With a more mature sound and reflective disposition Mic is open to all possibilities that may come his way.

 “The most important thing this time around is having fun, travelling, connecting with people and making the best music I can.
-I’m legacy building right now, building a foundation that can out live me.
+I’m legacy-building right now, building a foundation that can outlive me.
 I have many creative visuals, films, business ideas it’s all one, it’s all me and they intertwine with each other, but music is my first love and I’ve missed it.
-Now I’m back in the game, I feel like me again”.
+I am a better person when I'm making music, I feel like me again”.